-- 10.85 On the B5112, where HGV movements are forecast to increase by approximately 10% during the construction phase, it is considered that the likely significant effect of the construction traffic on the B5112 in relation to non-motorised user amenity will be minor adverse and temporary. - 10.86 On the Site Access Approach Road, where total movements are forecast to increase by over 30% during the construction phase albeit from a low baseline, it is considered that the likely significant effect of the construction traffic on the Site Access Approach Road in relation to non-motorised user amenity will be moderate adverse and temporary.
+- 10.87 As set out above, the level of pedestrian (and other non-motorised user) activity on the B5112 and Site Access Approach Road is very low meaning that the sensitivity receptor is low.
+However, it is acknowledged that the addition of HGVs to the network will affect the relative pleasantness of pedestrian (and other non-motorised user) journeys in the area, especially near a PROW. - 10.88 On the B5112, where HGV movements are forecast to increase by approximately 10% during the construction phase, it is considered that the likely significant effect of the construction traffic on the B5112 in relation to non-motorised user amenity will be minor adverse and temporary. - 10.89 On the Site Access Approach Road, where total movements are forecast to increase by over 30% during the construction phase albeit from a low baseline, it is considered that the likely significant effect of the construction traffic on the Site Access Approach Road in relation to non-motorised user amenity will be moderate adverse and temporary.